 What to Bring With You

 When you come in for your appointment, make sure to bring your current glasses and contact lenses, along with a list of any medications you take.
-If you’re expecting pupil dilation, bringing a pair of sunglasses for the ride home can help make the trip much more comfortable.

 Book Your Eye Exam Today